Exodus 6

 20 "And where is he?" he asked his daughters.
 "Why did you leave him?
 Invite him to have something to eat."

 21 Moses agreed to stay with the man, who gave his daughter Zipporah to Moses in marriage.
-22 Zipporah gave birth to a son, and Moses named him Gershom,
+22 Zipporah gave birth to a son, and Moses named him Gershom, saying, "I have become an alien in a foreign land."

 23 During that long period, the king of Egypt died.
 The Israelites groaned in their slavery and cried out, and their cry for help because of their slavery went up to God.
 24 God heard their groaning and he remembered his covenant with Abraham, with Isaac and with Jacob.
 25 So God looked on the Israelites and was concerned about them.